ywkaras/trafficserver/doc/developer-guide/api/functions/TSHttpTxnIsInternal.en.rst

 :func:`TSHttpSsnIsInternal` tests whether a HTTP session was originated within Traffic Server.

+:func:`TSVConnIsInternal` tests whether a virtual connection was originated within Traffic Server.

+Note that a session is internal if and only if its virtual connection is internal, and a transaction is internal if and only if its session  is intennal.

 Return Values
 =============

-Both these APIs return a :type:`int`, indicating whether the request was internal (:literal:`1`) or not (:literal:`0`).
+All of these APIs return a :type:`int`, indicating whether the request was internal (:literal:`1`) or not (:literal:`0`).

 Examples